 These are just a few issues that negotiators need to address – and that’s before they actually get stuck into the nitty-gritty of tariffs on specific goods and services.

-In January 2017 I compiled a publication UK Trade After the Brexit vote which brings together perspectives from elected Greens, academics, campaigners and trade unions, from the UK, EU and internationally and considers some of the most pressing questions around trade and Brexit, including:
+In January 2017 I compiled a publication UK Trade after the Brexit vote, which brings together perspectives on this issue from elected Greens, academics, campaigners and trade unions – from the UK, EU and further afield.
+Read or download the publication here.